KNFullStack/Milestone-Project-2/README.md

 ### JavaScript Validation
 JavaScript file was run through the [JSHint](https://jshint.com/).
 XXX ANY ISSUES
+XXX ANY ISSUES
+XXX ANY ISSUES
+XXX ANY ISSUES
+XXX ANY ISSUES
+XXX ANY ISSUES
 ## User Scenarios - Testing
 How does the game design enable the goals of a first time, returning and frequent user?<br>
 ### First Time User